telerik/xamarin-forms-docs/controls/listview/features/listview-features-layouts.md

 ## Grid Layout

 The Grid Layout is an alternative layout provided by the **RadListView** out of the box.
 It allows distributing cells in a fixed number of columns/rows.
+In addition to the properties of the linear layout it exposes the **SpanCount** property.
+It is of type **int** and gets or sets the count of the Columns/Rows (depending on the orientation) of the list.

-It can be utilized by setting the **RadListView.LayoutDefinition** property to a new instance of the **ListViewGridLayout** class.
-It's orientation can also be changed by setting the **ListViewGridLayout.Orientation** property to either *Orientation.Vertical* or *Orientation.Horizontal*.
+The grid layout can be utilized by setting the **RadListView.LayoutDefinition** property to a new instance of the **ListViewGridLayout** class.

 Here is how the Grid Layout looks like: